-Hundreds of brands of security cameras, baby monitors, and “smart” doorbells have serious vulnerabilities that allow hackers to hijack devices and spy on their owners.
+Hundreds of brands of security cameras, baby monitors, and “smart” doorbells have serious vulnerabilities that allow hackers to hijack devices and spy on users.

 Affected devices use “peer-to-peer” features (also known as “P2P”) that allow users to connect to their devices the moment they come online.
-Hackers are able to exploit flaws in these features to rapidly find vulnerable cameras, then launch attacks to access them – all without the owner’s knowledge.
+Hackers are able to exploit flaws in these features to rapidly find vulnerable cameras, then launch attacks to access them.

 Am I affected?

-Vulnerable devices will have a special serial number known as a UID, which is typically printed on a label somewhere on the device.
+Vulnerable devices will have a special serial number known as a UID, which may be printed somewhere on the device.

 A UID will look like:

 In this example,

 FFFF is the device’s prefix.
-Devices with the following prefixes are known to be vulnerable:
+Other common prefixes include:

 What can I do?

 Ideally, buy a new device from a reputable vendor.
-Research suggests that a fix from vendors is unlikely, and these devices are often riddled with other security problems that put their owners at risk.
+Devices that use peer-to-peer are exposed by design, and are often riddled with security problems that put their owners at risk.

 If disposing of the device is not possible, the P2P functionality may be effectively neutered by blocking outbound traffic to UDP port 32100.
 This will prevent devices from being accessed from external networks via P2P (though local access will still work).

 What is P2P?

 P2P is a feature included in many devices that allows them to be accessed without any manual configuration.
 By using a special serial number known as a UID, users may instantly connect to their device from their phone or computer.
-A main selling point of P2P devices is that they do not require port forwarding or dynamic DNS in order to be accessed, and are capable of overcoming NAT and firewall scenarios automatically.
+A main selling point of P2P devices is that they do not require port forwarding or dynamic DNS in order to be accessed, and are capable of getting past NAT and firewall scenarios automatically.

 What is Shenzhen Yunni iLnkP2P?

-CVE-2019-11219 refers to an enumeration vulnerability in iLnkP2P that allows attackers to rapidly discover devices that are online.
-Due to the nature of P2P, attackers are then able to directly connect to arbitrary devices while bypassing firewall restrictions.
+Devices utilizing iLnkP2P suffer from critical vulnerabilities that allow attackers to calculate UIDs and rapidly discover devices that are online.
+Due to the nature of P2P, attackers are then able to directly connect to arbitrary devices while bypassing firewall restrictions (CVE-2019-11219).

 What is CS2 Network P2P?